-During the operation phase the environmental impacts are likely to be mostly positive.
+During the operation phase the environmental impacts are most likely to be positive.
 However, there could be some adverse impacts due to inadequate operation and maintenance or control.
 Decrease in air pollution is expected, but in long run due to increase in traffic volume air quality may deteriorate if long term mitigation measures are not included in the project vehicle design.
 Construction of Expressway will result in decrease in noise level due to smooth running of the vehicles.
 Construction of ROBs will shorten the travel time and cost and also reduce the probability of undue accident hazards.
 It is envisaged that there is possibility of positive impacts on surface water quality, during operation phase, due to the proposed widening & strengthening of existing road.
-Contamination of soil is expected due to deposition of the chemicals from emission of the vehicles as well as spill from the vehicles.
-The impact of the road improvement on the socio-economic environment will be significant beneficial, as it is likely to stimulate the economic growth of the area.
+Contamination of soil is expected due to deposition of the chemicals from emissions as well as spills from vehicles.
+The impact of the road improvement on the socio-economic environment will however be significantly beneficial, as it is likely to stimulate the economic growth of the area.
 The specific benefits of the road improvement will include reduction in travel time and travel cost.